Thinking about life

 Yesterday was a great day.
 I walked across the Brown campus and along Thayer Street out to my car that's occasionally parked on the outskirts of the manmade density in the area (I wish I could say I took the bus, walked, or cycled every single day like in Seattle, but I'm in a mode where a meeting with colleagues twenty miles away might spring up at any moment).
 For the first time, I felt at peace as I did during long walks across campuses where I was enrolled officially as a student or worked full-time as research staff (or in the case of the Travelers Insurance Company, collaborated in corporate America among multiple buildings).
 I have always liked feeling part of a sangha while at the same time been hesitant to label myself.
 The scientist label feels heavy from the respect I have for it.
 It's hard to survive as a scientist in today's world.
 And yet, I think I have figured out a way to at least belong in the chase.
 Everyone should shadow a hard-working scientist on occasion just as everyone should shadow a hard-working artist.
 They see the world differently as a result of well-defined education, experience, training, and social networking norms.
 They bring memetic diversity to our ecosystem of human thought.
 And, they produce fascinating artifacts that would not get produced otherwise.

 Is it time to morph scientific thinking into our daily existence?
 And, if so, how do we do it effectively for the benefit of each one of us?
-I'm dusting off the notes from a mad dash to understanding distributed cognition during 2005-2010 and interpolating it forward to get ready for another mad dash (the visiting scientist label only lasts until September 30, 2016 unless I do something to extend it).
+I'm dusting off the notes from a mad dash to understanding distributed cognition during 2005-2010 and interpolating it forward to get ready for another mad dash (the adjunct research professor label only lasts until June 30, 2019 unless I do something to extend it).
 I'm looking at this complex human activity we call the environmental visualization pipeline and figuring out where the cognition of the scientist best distributes across the activity to improve the end results.
 I might still cling to insight and understanding as metrics of choice since decision support continues to feel a bit risky (and seems to be sabotaged by political will all too often).
 The opportunity to educate K-12 students in ways they better appreciate the scientist and can envision that role might just come out of this work (especially if the funding organizations decide to invest in it).
 And, of course, what's always great is that distributed cognition is something we all participate in — to understand distributed cognition is to understand the process of understanding better.
 Self-help is on the way.

 February 14, 2015.
 Appreciate this point-of-view from Magic Ink: